-- 1. Connect a frequency counter to the signal and reference terminals of the pulse rate output under test. - 2.
-Move the highlight to the port to be tested by pressing <Up/Down Arrow>, press <Right Arrow>, then press the <Down Arrow> to move the cursor to Trim @ 1kHz. - 3.
-Press <ENTER>.
+- 3. Press <ENTER>.
 This triggers a 1 kHz pop-up window.
-The frequency counter will now be reading 1 kHz. - 4.
+The frequency counter should now be reading 1 kHz. - 4.
 If the frequency counter reading does not match, use the numeric keys to type in the frequency counter reading. - 5.
-Press <ENTER>to register setting.
+Press <ENTER> to register setting.
 This adjusts the flow meter's DAC (digital-to-analog converter) so that a 1 kHz output corresponds with 1 kHz on the frequency counter. - 6.
-Recheck the frequency counter to make sure that it is now reading 1 kHz.
+Re-check the frequency counter to make sure that it is now reading 1 kHz.

-7.11 RTD Calibration
+7.13 Resistive Temperature Device (RTD) Calibration

-Resistive Temperature Device (RTD) Calibration
+7.13 Resistive Temperature Device (RTD) Calibration

-The RTD Calibrate Menu appears on all SITRANS F 1010 models.
+The [RTD Calibrate] menu appears on all SITRANS 1010 models.
 Use this menu to calibrate Temperature Sensors to an external standard.
 It is important to note that Siemens RTD temperature sensors are factory-calibrated for high accuracy.
-We recommend that before deciding to perform the calibration, check the current RTD reading in the [Diagnostics/Liquid Data] menu.
-You may find that you do not even need to calibrate the sensor.
+We recommend that before deciding to perform the calibration, check the current RTD reading in the [Diagnostics Data] menu.
+You may find that you do not need to calibrate the sensor.
 In any case, make sure that the temperature reading stabilizes before proceeding further.
 The [RTD Calibrate] menu allows you to perform an external calibration, which can be accomplished either by data entry of the current RTD temperature or by a 0°C (32°F) Ice-Bath procedure.
 You can switch between the intrinsic and external calibration modes at any time.